projectcalico/calico/docs/FAQ.md

 Detailed datacenter networking recommendations are given in the main [Project Calico documentation](http://docs.projectcalico.org/en/latest/index.html).

-### How can I enabled NAT for outgoing traffic from containers with private IP addresses?
+### How can I enable NAT for outgoing traffic from containers with private IP addresses?
 If you want to allow containers with private IP addresses to be able to access the internet then you can use your data center's existing outbound NAT capabilities (typically provided by the data center's border routers).